alexdevero/alex-devero-blog/__drafts__/draft--javascript-property-getters-and-setters.md

 ## Property getters and setters as property wrappers

-As you saw on previous examples, you can use property getters and setters to restrict changes to property values.
+As you saw on previous examples, you can use getters and setters to restrict changes to property values.
 For example, you can reject change of a string value if new value is not a string.
 Or, you can reject the change if the new string is empty.
 You saw this in the previous with `setName` setter method.

 In this example, there is an [if...else statement] that checks the new value before it lets it override the old value.
-This is one use case for property getters and setters.
+This is one potential use case for getter and setter methods.
 You can use these methods to dynamically check values before someone can access them and/or change them.

 One problem is that you can't create getter or setter with the same name as existing property.
 This unfortunately doesn't work.
 However, you do something different.
 You can change the name of those original properties to maybe less user-friendly.
 Then, you can use user-friendly names for getter and setter methods.